Headed to Europe this fall? The best travel cards for free flights

 Newly merged with Marriott Rewards, the SPG program allows you to transfer 3 points to 1 airline mile.
 Plus, they kick in a bonus of 15,000 points for every 60,000 points you transfer.
 That gives you 25,000 airline miles for every 60,000 points you transfer, which is a great deal.

-Currently, the Starwood Preferred Guest® Credit Card from American Express is offering 75,000 points after a $3,000 minimum spend in three months, while the Starwood Preferred Guest® Business Credit Card from American Express offers 100,000 points after a $5,000 minimum spend in three months.
+Currently, the Starwood Preferred Guest® Credit Card from American Express is offering 75,000 points after a $3,000 minimum spend in the first three months of card membership, while the Starwood Preferred Guest® Business Credit Card from American Express offers 100,000 points after a $5,000 minimum spend within three months of opening your account (however, that offer ends Oct.
+31, 2018).
 With 1 point per $1 spent, that’s 183,000 points or at least 75,000 airline miles if you signed up for both cards.

 We used SPG points transferred to British Airways Avios in 2017 to book and fly Aer Lingus from Dublin to Paris and also from Bologna, Italy, back to Dublin.